 SAFE AND APPROPRIATE EXITS: Settings that reflect achievement of the intended purposes of the Transitional Living Programs as outlined in section 382(a) of the Act.
-Examples of Safe and Appropriate Exits are exits: (1) To the private residence of a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide a stable arrangement; (2) To another residential program if the youth's transition to the other residential program is consistent with the youth's needs; or (3) To independent living if consistent with the youth's needs and abilities.
+Examples of safe and appropriate exits are exits to the following: (1) private residence of a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide a stable arrangement; (2) another residential program if the youth's transition to the other residential program is consistent with the youth's needs; or (3) independent living if consistent with the youth's needs and abilities.
 (45 CFR § 1351.1)

-SAFE AND APPROPRIATE EXITS ARE NOT EXITS: (1) To the street; (2) To a locked correctional institute or detention center if the youth became involved in activities that lead to this exit after entering the program;(3) To another residential program if the youth's transition to the other residential program is inconsistent with the youth's needs; or(4) To an unknown or unspecified other living situation.
+SAFE AND APPROPRIATE EXITS ARE NOT EXITS: to the street; to a locked correctional institute or detention center if the youth became involved in activities that lead to this exit after entering the program; to another residential program if the youth's transition to the other residential program is inconsistent with the youth's needs; or to an unknown or unspecified other living situation.
 (45 CFR § 1351.1)

 SAFETY PLAN: Plans for youth that may include, but are not limited to, knowing a trusted adult to call in an emergency; learning how to recognize and avoid unsafe situations and people; and avoiding maladaptive coping mechanisms, including risky sexual behavior or criminal behavior.
-(For purposes of this FOA.)

 SCREENING AND ASSESSMENT: Valid and reliable standardized instruments and practices used to identify each youth's individual strengths, life experiences, and needs across multiple aspects of health, well-being and behavior in order to inform appropriate service decisions and provide a baseline for monitoring outcomes over time.
-Screening involves abbreviated instruments, for example with trauma and health problems, which can indicate certain youth for more thorough diagnostic assessments and service needs.
+Screening involves abbreviated instruments commonly used by runaway and homeless youth providers, for example with trauma and health problems, which can indicate certain youth for more thorough diagnostic assessments and service needs.
 Assessment, which is used here to mean assessment more broadly than for the purposes of diagnosis, involves evaluating multiple aspects of social, emotional, and behavioral competencies and functioning in order to inform service decisions and monitor outcomes.
 (45 CFR §1351.1)

 SERVICES: Include a comprehensive youth centered service model with a holistic approach to addressing the unique need of runaway and homeless youth and youth and young adults.
-(For purposes of this FOA.)